SDGforskning/sdg-strings/SDG05_query_action_WoS.md

         NEAR/5
-        ("autonomy" OR "capacity*" OR "choice*" OR "control" OR "decision-making" OR "economic strength" OR "emancipat*" OR "*empower*" OR "freedom" OR "independence"  OR "personal priorities" OR "personal strength" OR "political strenght" OR "power" OR "right*" OR "self concept" OR "self confidence" OR "self efficacy"))
+        ("autonomy" OR "capacity*" OR "choice*" OR "control" OR "decision-making" OR "economic strength" OR "emancipat*" OR "*empower*" OR "freedom" OR "independence"  OR "personal priorities" OR "personal strength" OR "political strength" OR "power" OR "right*" OR "self concept" OR "self confidence" OR "self efficacy"))
     )
 )